July 16, 2017, updated May 2019

 Thirdly, the RPE and the choroid layer behind it provide oxygen, nutrients and necessary chemicals for the photoreceptors to function.
 These include glucose, fatty acids, and retinal (the molecule, not the adjective).
 When light strikes 11-cis-retinal (in the disks in the rods and cones) it changes to all-trans-retinal which then triggers changes in the opsins.
 The outer segments do not regenerate the retinal back into the cis- form once it has been changed by light.
 Instead the retinal is pumped out to the surrounding RPE where it is regenerated and pumped back into the outer segments – ready for action again.
 This is probably so that the outer segments don’t get cluttered up with extra chemical machinery; anything not absolutely necessary is outsourced to the RPE.

 So, why do the rhabdoms in the cephalopod eye work without being embedded in the RPE?
-Rhabdoms are a simpler structure and found in insect eyes as well.
+Rhabdoms are a far simpler structure that is found in insect eyes as well.
 The Encyclopaedia Britannica says9 “In most invertebrate photoreceptors the structure is different [from rods and cones], with the photopigment borne on regularly arranged microvilli, fingerlike projections with a diameter of about 0.1 μm.
 This photoreceptor structure is known as a rhabdom.
 The photopigment packing is less dense in rhabdoms than in vertebrate disks.”
 Rhabdoms also frequently “contain granules of dark pigment that move toward the rhabdom in response to light.
 They act as a type of pupil, protecting the rhabdom in bright conditions by absorbing light.”
 Note that rhabdoms are simpler, are less chemically active (with less rhodopsin), and probably less sensitive than our photoreceptors.

 What about the blood vessels?
 They provide nutrients to and remove waste from the inner retinal layers; the RPE and underlying choroid to this for the outer layers.
 Note that the choroid supplies about 75% of the blood to the retina and the retinal vasculature only 25%.10 If one had to remove one of these two sources of nutrients, it’s the blood vessels that would go because the RPE is so essential.
 This, in fact, is what happens in the avian eye.
 They have no retinal blood vessels at all, but have a special organ called the pecten oculi that helps supply oxygen and nutrients.
 Their eyes are significantly smaller than mammal eyes so oxygen, glucose and CO2 don’t have to diffuse as far.